Levantespot/CppPrimer/Notes/CH2.md

 int &refVal5 = dval; // error: initializer must be an int object
 ```

+Note: Once we have defined a reference, there is no way to make that reference refer to a different object.

 ### 2.3.2 Pointers

 A pointer is a compound type that “points to” another type.